seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 Gen AI acts as an augmented suit: with AI copilots, developpers become better developers.
 They can code more complex tasks, quicker.
 A team of developers gains an extended potential.
 Or the the same potential can be achieved with a reduced team.
 Or even: a reduced team still has an extended potential.

-# Negative change
+# Risky change
-(negative or disruptive or risky: your pick)
+(risky or disruptive or negative: your pick)

 ## 1. *Entire classes of domain-specific analytics are made obsolete by a ChatGPT-like interface*
 Early August 2025, I have seen a fellow academic announcing the coming launch of his new web app: a service for students to revise, comment and predict the grade of the Master thesis they are working on.